 Based on the results of our evaluations for impairment ("Note 1-Organization" to the consolidated financial statements contained elsewhere in this prospectus), we recognized impairment charges of \$19.9 million for the three months ended June 30, 2010 and \$82.4 million for the three months ended June 30, 2009.
+Although all of the properties in our Master Planned Communities segment and 23 of our operating properties in our Retail and Other segment had impairment indicators and carrying values in excess of estimated fair value at June 30, 2010, aggregate undiscounted cash flows for such master planned communities properties and the 23 operating properties exceeded their respective aggregate book values by over 213% and over 123%, respectively.
 The impairment charges recognized were as follows: